Hadydawood/ITI-Smart-home-/README.md

 ### General Information :
 ### a smart home system featuring five main functionalities:
--Light Control: Users can adjust the lighting by specifying a duration for which the lights should remain on.
+- Light Control: Users can adjust the lighting by specifying a duration for which the lights should remain on.

--Temperature Control: The system allows users to regulate the temperature within the smart home.
+- Temperature Control: The system allows users to regulate the temperature within the smart home.

--Door Management: Users can remotely open and close the door.
+- Door Management: Users can remotely open and close the door.

--Emergency Button: An emergency button is integrated into the system for immediate response.
+- Emergency Button: An emergency button is integrated into the system for immediate response.

--Password Protection: To enhance security, the smart home system is password-protected.
+- Password Protection: To enhance security, the smart home system is password-protected.

 ### Technologies Used :